List of The Young and the Restless characters introduced in the 1970s: Brad Elliot

 Brad Elliot first appeared on March 26, 1973, and was portrayed by Tom Hallick until 1978.

 The very first episode of The Young and the Restless began with Brad Elliot being mugged, carjacked, and left for dead beside the highway.
 A semi-truck driver picked him up and dropped him off in Genoa City, Wisconsin.
 Stuart Brooks, owner of The Genoa City Chronicle watched Brad eat breakfast at Pierre's Restaurant, then admit that he was unable to pay the check, and offer to work it off.
 Stuart paid the check for him, they spoke for a while, and Stuart gave Brad a job at his newspaper and an advance on his wages, suggesting he rent a room above the restaurant.
 Brad did just that and became a friend and confidant to Sally McGuire, the waitress.
 Brad went to work at the newspaper and discovered and destroyed a newswire that declared that Chicago doctor, Brad Eliot, had died in a car crash, his body burned beyond recognition.
 Stuart's oldest daughter, Leslie Brooks, fell in love with Brad who encouraged her to come out of her shell and enjoy a very successful career as a concert pianist.
 Leslie's 21-year-old sister, Lorie, who had always been jealous of Leslie because Stuart had spent so much time nurturing Leslie's talent, returned home from college in Paris, where she had led a wild life of sex, alcohol, and drugs.
 Unable to spark any interest from Brad, Lorie started intercepting their letters and phone calls while Leslie was on tour.
 Lorie managed to convince Brad that Leslie was no longer interested, and convinced Leslie that she had seduced Brad.
-As the thought of Brad and Lorie making love haunted Leslie, she had a nervous breakdown, freezing at the piano during a concert in New York City.
+As the thought of Brad and Lorie having sex haunted Leslie, she had a nervous breakdown, freezing at the piano during a concert in New York City.
 After being led off stage by her mentor, Maestro Fautsch, Leslie wandered through Central Park, her purse was stolen, and she wound up institutionalized for weeks with no memory in a ward with a few other mentally disturbed women who taunted her mercilessly.
 Eventually her doctor discovered who she was from a publicity photo and notified Stuart, who flew to New York and rescued Leslie.